antonio-calcagni/fuzzyCNAR_RNAseq/README.md

 # fuzzyCNAR_RNAseq
-This repository contains algorithms (implemented in R) and data to reproduce the main findings of the research article "Non-ignorable fuzziness in granular counts: the case of RNA-seq data" [to be included via ArXiv] as well as its extended contents reported in the Supplementary Materials (see supplementary_materials.pdf in this repository).
+This repository contains algorithms (implemented in R) and data to reproduce the main findings of the research article "Non-ignorable fuzziness in granular counts: the case of RNA-seq data" (https://arxiv.org/abs/2604.00763).

 The folder tree is as follows:
 - data: it contains the observed raw granular counts (raw_g_counts/), the beta-type approximated granualar counts (.rds file), and the complete dataset for the HAS3 study (HAS3_complete.csv);